wee235929-cmyk/RequirementVIBE/docs/README.md

 - ✅ Responsive UI with Streamlit chat interface
 - ✅ IEEE 830 SRS document generation
 - ✅ Context summarization for long conversations
+- ✅ Docling-based document ingestion with per-file JSON exports for reuse

 ## Extending with Other API Providers